renanalvesdev/cannibals-dinner-problem/README.md

 # Task
 Develop a concurrent program for the actions of the cannibals and the cook.
 The program can be written in C, C++, Java or Python.
 The program should run for 2 min without deadlock or starvation.
 Indicate the events during program execution: cannibals serving, eating and sleeping, cook preparing or sleeping.
-At the end of the run, show how many times the cook needed to fill the cauldron, how many times each cannibal ate
+At the end of the run, show how many times the cook needed to fill the cauldron, how many times each cannibal ate.